 - Express the method for calculating surface area, algebraically.

-- What surface area values will generate lots of cuboids and which give none or just one?
+- Which surface area values will generate lots of cuboids, and which give none or just one?

 - Could you set up a spreadsheet to help with the calculations?